riddman/dns-lookup/README.md

 # DnsLookup

-Simple PHP package for the Laravel framework (standalone).
-This library allow us to get all DNS records for the specified domain name.
+Simple PHP package that allow us to get all DNS records for the specified domain name.

 Requirements:
 - PHP 8 or higher